-Flinders Law Journal is produced by the Flinders University School of Law and features articles from a diverse and broad field.
+Flinders Law Journal is produced by the College of Business, Governmen and Law and features articles from a diverse and broad field.
 The Journal invites quality articles, lectures and book reviews from all fields of law (including law reform) as well as criminal justice.
 The Journal covers national and international issues, and has subscribers from many different countries and disciplines.

 Submissions may be sent as email attachments to:

 College of Business Government and Law

 Issues of style and editorial practice in the Journal are governed by the Australian Guide to Legal Citation published by the Melbourne University Law Review Association Inc. It is the author's responsibility to ensure the style of the submission accords with the current version of the Australian Guide to Legal Citation, and manuscripts will be returned to authors for editing if they do not meet the style guidelines.